vkili/blog/_posts/2020-10-16-csrf-intro.md

 </form>
 ```

-Since browsers include session cookies automatically with each request, and this request is going to twitter.com, the browser will include your Twitter credentials when this form is automatically submitted.
+Since browsers include session cookies automatically with each request, and this request is going to `twitter.com`, the browser will include your Twitter credentials when this form is automatically submitted.

 Twitter will then see the request as valid since it included your real Twitter credentials.
-The Tweet will go through and you would have been forced to tweet: Follow @vickieli7 on Twitter! whenever you visit the malicious page.
+The Tweet will go through and you would have been forced to tweet: "Follow @vickieli7 on Twitter!" whenever you visit the malicious page.

 Realistically, a malicious HTML page would look like this: The form is hidden from user view and Javascript is used to submit the form without the need for user interaction.